 Other materials such as aluminum oxide, silica carbide, or garnet, even in their finest grits, will leave any substrate it impacts with a much darker “grayer” finish, whereas glass bead blasting allows the substrate to maintain its base color resulting in a whiter or brighter finish.

-So if you’re looking for a bead blasted surface on you parts, please contact RP Abrasives today and let us help you achieve you finishing goal.
+If you’re looking for a bead blasted surface on your parts then you’ve come to the right place!
+Feel free to give us a call, or contact RP Abrasives using our quick form and let us help you achieve you finishing goal!